Ayesh/WordPress-Password-Hash/readme.txt

 Core functionality of the plugin is extracted to a separate class.
 This plugin aims to be as light-weight as possible, and this version cuts the main plugin file size to less than half the v1.x size.

-There is a new namespaced PasswordHash class that is more cleaner and well-structured compared to our v1 code base.
+There is a new namespaced PasswordHash class that is cleaner and well-structured compared to our v1 code base.

 * Fixes a bug that the hook-provided hash cost changes did not trigger a password rehash.
-Thanks to Steve Thomas (Sc00bz on Github).
+Thanks to Steve Thomas (Sc00bz on GitHub).
 * Adds support for Argon2I, Argon2ID and any future hashing algorithms PHP will introduce.
 See the updated FAQ item on how to use the new hashing algorithms.
 * Removed a helper function used to trigger an admin warning if the plugin cannot properly work.
 The notices are now shown with help of lambda functions (which further reduces the code bloat and load).